 Theory of Information

-We must always bear in mind that our bridge bidding is a highly restricted language (just 35 + 3 elements and a restrictive grammar too) and therefore perfection is simply not possible!
+We must always bear in mind that our bridge bidding is simply a highly restricted language :- just 35 denomination bids of 1C through to 7N + 3 other bids PASS, DOUBLE, REDOUBLE:- 38 elements and a restrictive grammar too.

 At the same time then; the greater should be our concern to get the most out of its limited possibilities!
 Would you not agree?